 Click Save permalinks structure on the success confirmation.

-A new browser tab will open.
-The database import is complete, so you must log in with the username and password of the source WordPress server.
+A new browser tab opens.
+Log in with the username and password of the old WordPress server.

 If you use a free Let's Encrypt certificate, connect to your server console or via SSH.
 Use the root login from the Server Information screen.
 Install the SSL certificate with certbot.
 Replace the domain name and email with your values.

 # certbot --nginx --redirect -d www.example.com -m firstname.lastname@example.org --agree-tos --no-eff-email

 If you use a commercial certificate, replace the

 server.key files in